This is without question, my favorite dish that my mother makes...my sister Maria's favorite too.

 * fresh basil (optional)

-First you have to slice the eggplant (into round disks).
-Personally, I cut most of the skin off of them, but I suppose that is a personal preference.
-Now you must drain them.
+First you have to slice the eggplant (into round disks), then you must drain them.
 Make a layer of these slices on a plate and sprinkle salt on them, then lay another layer of slices on top of the bottom layer, and salt them.
-Keep doing this until all of your eggplant is stacked and ready to drain.
-Sit a plate on top of these stacks, and something with a little weight to it on top of the plate - a pot, a phone book or even an iron will do just fine.
+Keep doing this until all of you eggplant is stacked and ready to drain.
+Sit a plate on top of these stacks, and something with a little weight to it on top of the plate - a pot, or even an iron will do just fine.
 They have to drain for two hours or more.
 If you haven't left the house to do other things, drain the water out of the bottom plate every once in a while.